open-s4c/benchkit/ROADMAP.md

   - Commands for querying the state of a running benchmark, such as progress, current iteration, or system resource usage.

+- [in progress] overhaul of commands (shelling out).
+Main idea is to have the "declaration level" and the "execution level": c = Command("sleep", "3") c.run()

+- Solve the problem with sudo password prompts.
+The best way is probably to explitly expose when functions/benchmarks/APIs require the sudo access by requiring an input "prompter" argument: sudo_prompt = SudoPrompter() sudo_prompt.now() enable_non_sudo_perf(comm_layer=platform.comm, prompt=sudo_prompt) Then we can force the prompt to cache the sudo password (.now()), and log all the sudo requests and corresponding commands (SudoPrompter(log=True)).

 ## Non-functional changes